Aurora Oregon, Memorial Day, Oregon History

 Given Aurora, Oregon’s lengthy history, there are some interesting facts about this unique town you may not know.
 Here are seven interesting ‘info nuggets’ about Aurora, Oregon.

-Fact #1.
-Aurora is older than the state of Oregon!
 The Aurora Colony was founded in 1856, roughly 3 years before Oregon’s founding in 1859.

 Headstone of Aurora Keil, Aurora, Oregon’s Namesake